vijaycross/ExcelR-Data-Science-Assignments/README.md

-**Getting Started**
+## Getting Started

 To get started with the assignments, simply click on the links provided above for each assignment.
-If you encounter any issues or have questions, feel free to reach out to us via the discussion forum or by opening an issue.
+If you encounter any issues or have questions, feel free to reach out.

-Happy learning!
+## Happy learning!

 ## Contributing